rosenloecher-it/weather-mqtt-bridge/README.md

 # weather-mqtt-bridge (Froggit WH2600)

-Collects provided information of a Froggit WH2600 weather station (website) and push it to [MQTT](https://en.wikipedia.org/wiki/MQTT).
+Collects provided information of a Froggit WH2600 weather station (local website) and push it to [MQTT](https://en.wikipedia.org/wiki/MQTT).

 [MQTT](https://en.wikipedia.org/wiki/MQTT) is widely supported by the most smarthome systems.

 Features:
 - Command line utils or runs as Linux service.